FMuenke/hand_crafted_image_represenations/README.md

 - bag_of_words: Summarize all descriptors as a bag of words
 - fisher_vector: Summarize all descriptors as a Fisher Vector
 - vlad: Summarize all descriptors with the VLAD algorithm
-- basic_mean: Compute the average of all descriptors
+- global_avg: Compute the average of all descriptors
+- global_max: Compute the maximum of all descriptors

 #### Aggregator Complexity (complexity)